 Avis car rental: https://www.avis.com/en/home

 Take the bus

 Another option would be to reach the city by bus.
 There are regular coach buses from Paris to Reims, and the trip takes anywhere from just under 2 hours to 3 hours.
-Flixbus and BlaBlaBus (formerly known as Ouibus) are two bus companies that run this route multiple times a day.
+Flixbus run this route multiple times a day.
 Direct bus routes to Reims from elsewhere in Europe are rare, but it’s easy to reach Paris and make a connection from there.
-Prices vary depending on the time of day and how far in advance you buy your tickets, which can be purchased online at the websites linked below.
+Prices vary depending on the time of day and how far in advance you buy your tickets, which can be purchased online through the link below.

 Courlancy Comedie - 18 euros/week

 Croix du Sud Saint Phalle - 5 euros/week